Painting interior doors is a low-cost and easy way to add a decorative touch to your home.

 Painting interior doors adds style, character, and contrast to your walls and rooms.
 It can make a subtle or bold statement depending on the chosen color.
 I have seen several different colors and tones that look amazing for interior doors such as blues, greens, tans, grays, reds, and even black.
 Have fun with color and don’t be afraid to experiment in your own space.

-Our door and door trim in our basement home gym were wood color.
-As you can see there was a lot that was wood color :roll:.
+Our door and door trim in our basement home gym was wood color.
+As you can see there was a lot that was wood color.
 We painted the interior doors during our home gym remodel.
 Here is what the doors and home gym looked like before.
-Here is a pic after several weeks of working on the home gym (although we are not completely done…are you really ever done with a room 😥 ) and the doors.
+Here is a pic after several weeks of working on the home gym (although we are not completely done…are you really ever done with a room) and the doors.
 It’s hard to believe it is the same space.

 If you have never painted a door before there are a few things to consider.

 Unless your door is in perfect condition a primer is recommended.
 Primer helps block stains, helps the paint to stick better and helps the topcoat look smooth and finished.